designbankdb/TheDesignBank/README.md

 2. There should also be a contact form as the designed page, feel free to use whichever form plugin, or custom code, you wish.
 The map should work.
 3. The form should be integrated into a Google sheet.
 When submissions are sent to the form they should be stored in the Google sheet.

-On completion, submit the GitHub or Bitbucket link to web@thedesignbank.co.uk and invite the same email address to the Google sheet.
+On completion, submit the GitHub or Bitbucket, with code and database, to web@thedesignbank.co.uk and invite the same email address to the Google sheet.

 Use Git as you would normally, committing when you would normally, branching if necessary.